orionprotocol/trading-sdk/README.md

 orionAggregator = new OrionAggregator(chain)

+// There is no need to call deprecated method orionAggregator.init() now,
-// no need in further initializing, module is ready to use
+// module is ready to use.
+But this method is left for backward compatibility.

 ```